• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• No All-Day Cooking: Get that tender, shredded pork flavor in about 2.5 hours, not 8!
+• No Need for All-Day Cooking Get that tender, shredded pork flavor in about 2.5 hours rather than the usual 8 hours.

-• Small-Batch Perfect: This recipe uses 1.5 lbs of pork, making it perfect for a weeknight dinner, not a giant party.
+• Ideal for Small Batches This recipe uses 1.5 lbs of pork, making it the right size for a weeknight dinner rather than a giant party.

-• Super Tender: Boneless western ribs have great marbling and become incredibly tender in the foil packet.
+• Incredibly Tender Results Boneless western ribs have great marbling and become melt-in-your-mouth soft inside the foil packet.

-• No-Fuss Rub: Uses 3 simple pantry spices you already have.
+• Simple No-Fuss Rub It uses 3 simple pantry spices you likely already have in your kitchen.

-The pork would go great with the Cuban bread recipe!
+The pork would go great with my Cuban bread recipe!
 I do hope you enjoy this pulled pork in the oven recipe!

 For another great pork recipe try my city chicken recipe!